Nazism and the Wehrmacht: Growing alignment with Nazism

 The unintentional effect of these measures to defend the "state within a state" by "self-Gleichschaltung" was to ultimately weaken such a status.
 At the same time, a new generation of technocratic officers was coming to the fore which was less concerned about maintaining the "state within a state", and more comfortable about being integrated into the Nazi Wehrstaat.
 Bartov wrote about the new sort of technocratic officers and their views about the Nazi regime:The combined gratification of personal ambitions, technological obsessions and nationalist aspirations greatly enhanced their identification with Hitler's regime as individuals, professionals, representatives of a caste and leaders of a vast conscript army.
 Men such as Beck and Guderian, Manstein and Rommel, Doenitz and Kesselring, Milch and Udet cannot be described as mere soldiers strictly devoted to their profession, rearmament and the autonomy of the military establishment while remaining indifferent to and detached from Nazi rule and ideology.
-The many points of contact between Hitler and his young generals were thus important elements in the integration of the Wehrmacht into the Third Reich, in stark contradiction of its image as a "haven" from Nazism.
+The many points of contact between Hitler and his young generals were thus important elements in the integration of the Wehrmacht into the Nazi state, in stark contradiction of its image as a "haven" from Nazism.

 Because of these conceptions of Germany being remade into a totalitarian Wehrstaat, the leadership of the military welcomed and embraced the Nazi regime.
 The German historian Jürgen Förster wrote that it was wrong as many historians have to dismiss the Wehrmacht's self-proclaimed role as one of the "twin pillars" of Nazi Germany (the other pillar being the NSDAP).
 General Ludwig Beck welcomed the coming of the Nazi regime in 1933, writing "I have wished for years for the political revolution, and now my wishes have come true.
 It is the first ray of hope since 1918.".
 (Beck was later executed for opposing Nazism.)
 In addition, many soldiers had previously been in the Hitler Youth and Reichsarbeitsdienst and had thus been subjected to intensive Nazi indoctrination; as a result, many newly commissioned officers were committed Nazis.
-In general, the Luftwaffe (airforce) was heavily Nazi-influenced, as were the navy and army to a lesser degree, though that was only relative.
+In general, the Luftwaffe (air force) was heavily Nazi-influenced, as were the navy and army to a lesser degree, though that was only relative.
 Caitlin Talmadge explains that Prussian martial tradition gave Hitler an advantage when it came to his officer corps.
 While most dictatorships had to make a trade-off between competence and loyalty when selecting their officers (due to the risk of facing a coup), Hitler found he had an ample supply of men who possessed both attributes, significantly reducing the coup risk Hitler faced from building an effective army.
 However, as the successor to a conventionally oriented imperial army of the German Empire, the Wehrmacht tended to fight more effectively than the Waffen-SS, as, within the SS, adherence to Nazism mattered more for advancement.
 Despite this, Hitler regretted not having purged his officer corps the way Stalin did.